Ni-Ar/colabfold_crg/README.md

 MSGRG --- H2A --- HHKAKGK:
 MPEPS --- H2B --- VTKYTSSK
 ```
 where the colon `:` is used to concatenate two or more sequences.
 For this kind of multimer input the command to run is the same as before as `colabfold_batch` understands the input is a multimer and use the appropriate `model-type`.
-What might be crucial is the number of `num-recycle`.

-Submit the prediction as before with:
+Submit the prediction as before (after setting the input and output) with:

 ```sh
 qsub ./CRG_conda_run_colabfold.sh